Before getting to know the Smooth Fox Terrier temperament, it’s important to understand a bit more about the breed itself.

-If brushing a dog like a Huskie every day and dealing with cleaning up after an entire coat of fur twice a year is a chore.
+Brushing a dog like a Huskie every day and dealing with cleaning up an entire coat of fur twice a year is a chore.

-Just like training your dog, it is also important to start grooming her at a young age.
-This is so she gets used to it and makes it easier on you as he gets older.
+Just like training your dog, it is also important to start grooming his at a young age.
+This is so he gets used to it and makes it easier on you as he gets older.

 Understanding the Smooth Fox Terrier Temperament